gunderson/TASK/README.md

  TASK provides basic MVC components via Abstract Classes in the TASK foler.
 They are meant to be subclassed for convenience and framework functionality.
 To access TASK classes via `import` or `require()` refer to the `_TASK` package. ex `import Base from '_TASK/Base'`

-## TASK Class Structure
+## PEAK Class Structure

 ### Base
-TASK Components all inherit from the `Base` class.
+PEAK Components all inherit from the `Base` class.
 It primarily provides the event system ( [backbone-events-standalone] ) and a few utilities.

 Extending the prototype of the `Base` class is a convenient way to inject global variables into all TASK objects.